yan-man/lottery-dapp/README.md

 $ npx hardhat node
 ```

-Then, on a new terminal, go to the repository's root folder and run this to
+Then on a new terminal, go to the repository's root folder and run this to
 deploy your contract:

 ```sh
 $ npx hardhat run scripts/deploy.js --network localhost
 ```

-You should see contract address details in response:
+You should see contract deployment status displayed on the terminal.

 ![deployed contract](./readme/deployed-contract.png)

-Finally, we can run the frontend with:
+Run the frontend with:

 ```sh
 $ cd frontend